ceph/ceph/doc/rbd/rbd-openstack.rst

 Save the uuid of the secret for configuring ``nova-compute`` later.

-.. important:: You don't necessarily need the UUID on all the compute nodes.
+.. important:: You do not necessarily need the UUID on all the compute nodes.
-   However from a platform consistency perspective, it's better to keep the same UUID.
+   However from a platform consistency perspective, it is better to keep the same UUID.

 .. _cephx authentication: ../../rados/configuration/auth-config-ref/#enabling-disabling-cephx